 - Chop chocolate into pieces the size of chocolate chips and put into a medium bowl.

-- Pour hot water over chocolate and let sit about 2 minutes, until chocolate is completely melted.
+- Pour hot water over chocolate and let sit 2 minutes, chocolate should be completely melted.

 - Stir until all melted chocolate is incorporated into the water.
 Set aside.

-- In bowl of stand mixer (if you don't have one, just use your regular bowl and hand mixer), Whip whole eggs with whisk attachment about 3 minutes until very frothy.
+- In bowl of stand mixer (if you don't have one, just use your regular bowl and hand mixer), Whip eggs with whisk attachment about 3 minutes until frothy.

 - Add canola oil, buttermilk, and vanilla and mix briefly to combine.

-- Add flour mix, sugar, xanthan gum if needed (only if your flour mix doesn’t have any added), baking soda, baking powder, and salt and mix on medium speed using paddle attachment for 3 minutes.
+- Add flour, cocoa powder, sugar, xanthan gum (if needed) baking soda, baking powder, and salt and mix on medium speed using paddle attachment for 3 minutes.